 Keep your tablets in the pack until it is time to take them.
 COVERSYL PLUS will not keep as well outside its container.

-C. Do not store medicines in a bathroom or near a sink.
+store medicines in a bathroom or near a sink.
 Do not leave them in a car or on a windowsill.

 If your doctor tells you to stop taking COVERSYL PLUS, or the tablets have passed their expiry date, return any leftover tablets

 to your pharmacist for disposal.

 COVERSYL PLUS LD 2.5MG/0.625MG tablets are white, rod shaped tablets with a score line.

 COVERSYL PLUS 5MG/1.25MG tablets are white and rod shaped.